bartbalaz/janus-container/README.md

 ## Conclusion
 It is possible to use the default Docker bridged network driver but some conditions have to be met by the infrastructure specifically the firwall leading to the Janus gatway server.
-It has to be able to block the client requests without triggering a port change as it happens with the MASQUERADE netfilter target.
+The firewall has to be able to block the client requests without triggering a port change as it happens with the MASQUERADE netfilter target.